Help Build a Resilient Food System

 - Grant writing funds to share countywide to support food system projects

-- Seed funds to launch a revolving loan program for food system projects
+- Seed funds to launch an impact investment fund for food system projects

 - Regional innovation that can be iterated nationally